Santhosh-Analytics/Phonepe-Pulse-Data-Visualization-and-Exploration/README.md

 - **Home Page:** This page provides an overview of the PhonePe Pulse and the Streamlit app.
 - **Datasets Page:** On this page, you'll find an overview and summary of PhonePe Pulse data, and you have the option to download the data.
 - **Overview Page:** This page displays the comprehensive highlights of PhonePe Pulse Data.
-- **Transactions Page:**
+- **Transactions Page:** This page displays the transaction data using various filters such as state, year & quarter in the form of transaction hotspots and breakdowns.
 - **User Page:** This page allows users to explore the user data using various filters such as state, year and quarter treemap, choropleth and density mapbox
 - **Trend Page:** This page shows the trend of transaction count and amount over time, and allows users to compare different time periods using line and bar plots
 - **Comparison Page:** This page allows users to compare different regions, transaction types using facet grids, grouped bar and pie chart.

-## Project Structure

-Describe the organization of your project files and directories.
-Mention any key scripts, configurations, or folders.

-## Getting Started

-Provide instructions on how to clone the repository, set up the environment, and execute the project.

-## Dependencies

-List all dependencies and versions used in your project.

-## Execution Workflow

-Explain the workflow of your project, from data extraction to dashboard deployment.

 ## Demo/Presentation Video

-Link to the mandatory demo/presentation video on LinkedIn.
+In progress...

+## Conclusion
+In conclusion, this project has provided a hands-on experience in the end-to-end process of data extraction, processing, and visualization.
+By addressing the problem statement, we successfully developed a user-friendly geo visualization dashboard that dynamically updates with the latest data.
+The project has not only enhanced technical skills but also demonstrated the ability to work with databases, adhere to coding standards, and deploy a comprehensive solution.

+This project serves as a valuable addition to a portfolio, showcasing practical skills in data science, database management, and dashboard development.

 ## Contact

-If you have any questions or feedback, feel free to reach out.
+If you have any questions or feedback, feel free to reach out to me at [my email](mailto:sansuganyas@outlook.com).

----

-**Note:** This README template provides a starting point.
-Customize it according to your project's specifics.